How to get Citizenship in Japan: A Comprehensive Guide

 6. Respect the Japanese Constitution

-Additionally, a child can hold Japanese nationality if one of their birth parents was a Japanese national.
-They can retain Japanese nationality and be granted citizenship by age 22.
-Afterward, they will need to decide which citizenship they will have.
+Additionally, a child can hold Japanese nationality if one of their birth parents is a Japanese national.
+They can retain Japanese nationality and be granted citizenship but must choose one nationality by age 20.
+This deadline was updated from age 22 to age 20 following Japan's civil code reform of April 2022, which lowered the age of adulthood from 20 to 18.

 Steps to acquire Japanese citizenship

-Step 1: Contract your local Legal Affairs Bureau
+Step 1: Contact your local Legal Affairs Bureau

 Make a reservation for an interview date.
 They will then review your case for naturalization in Japan.